MonoTech01/Linux/LinuxServer_Lab_1.md

 sudo usermod -aG RemoteUsers bob.

-- Modify SSH configuration by editing the SSH configuration file: sudo nano /etc/ssh/sshd_config and adding an AllowGroups line and include "RemoteUsers" in it: AllowGroups RemoteUsers.
+- Modify SSH configuration by editing the SSH configuration file: sudo nano /etc/ssh/sshd_config and adding an AllowGroups line and include "RemoteUsers" in it: AllowGroups RemoteUsers

-- Restart the SSH service

-sudo systemctl restart ssh
-After starting ssh, Alice cannot access the server remotely!

 - Verify SSH access with Bob's account

+- Verify SSH access with Alice's account

+# Troubleshooting
+## Problem: Alice can access the Mono's server by ssh
+## How to fix
+- Restart the SSH service with the command sudo systemctl restart ssh After starting ssh, Alice cannot access the server remotely!